2010 United States House of Representatives elections in Indiana: Republican primary polling

-2010
+Predictions

 District 6

 Republican Mike Pence represented this district since 2003.
 In the 2008 presidential election, Republican nominee McCain carried the district with 52% of the vote.
 Pence faced Democratic nominee Barry Welsh, a minister, and defeated him to keep his seat.

-2010
+Predictions

 District 7

 Democrat André Carson has served since 2008.
 President Obama carried this district with 71% of the vote, considered safe or solid by most sources.
 He again faced perennial Republican candidate Marvin Scott, who took issue with Carson's Muslim faith during the general election.
 However, Carson defeated Scott by a large margin to retain his seat.

-2010
+Predictions

 District 8

 This was an open seat as Democratic incumbent Brad Ellsworth ran (unsuccessfully) for the U.S. Senate.
 The Democratic nominee was lawyer and State Representative Trent Van Haaften.
 The Republican nominee was Larry Bucshon, president of Ohio Valley HeartCare.